adyromantika/collapsible-archive-widget/readme.txt

 * Expand current year by default: Check this box to have the current year expanded when loaded
 * Expand current month by default: Check this box to have the current month expanded when loaded
 * Show individual posts: Show posts in the list.
 This should be used in extra caution; if you have a lot of posts consider disabling it as this will take time to load
 * Show a link to plugin page.
-Thank you for your support! : Display a link to plugin page (this page) as a support method
+Thank you for your support! : Display a link to plugin page as a support method

 == TODO ==